HDFGroup/hdf-rest-api/Authorization.rst

 Request Authentication
 -----------------------
-HDF Kita supports HTTP Basic authentication to authenticate users by comparing an encrypted username and password against a value stored within a password file.
+The HDF REST API supports HTTP Basic authentication to authenticate users by comparing an encrypted username and password against a value stored within a password file.

 If neither the requested object (Group, Dataset, or Committed Datatype) nor the object's root group